Announcement: Apply Now Before Spaces get Filled, We Have Limited Seats

 After five enrollment periods, we’ve learned that it takes more than just an interested person to become an effective relationship coach.
 That’s why we have this application process.
 Here’s how it works…

-Step 1: Apply to talk to an Enrollment Coordinator
+Step 1: Apply to talk to an Student Growth Liaison

-The Enrollment Coordinators (ECs) are a few of our RC1 grads who have offered to help us screen students to make sure the prospective student feels clear and confident in their decision, plus is a good fit for the program.
+The Student Growth Liaisons (ECs) are a few of our RC1 grads who have offered to help us screen students to make sure the prospective student feels clear and confident in their decision, plus is a good fit for the program.

 Show up on-time, on video for your call with your EC.
 During that call, you’ll be able to ask any questions about the path to becoming a certified relationship coach, what their experience was like, what content is covered, how the live events are, or whatever else comes to mind.
 They’re an open book!